rogercmq/Awesome-Video-Adversarial-Attack/README.md

 ### Sparse Black-box Video Attack with Reinforcement Learning

 Black-box adversarial attacks on video recognition models have been explored.
 Considering the temporal interactions between frames, a few methods try to select some key frames, and then perform attacks on them.
 Unfortunately, their selecting strategy is independent with the attacking step, resulting in the limited performance.
 Instead, we argue the frame selection phase is closely relevant with the attacking phase.
 The key frames should be adjusted according to the attacking results.
 For that, we formulate the black-box video attacks into Reinforcement Learning (RL) framework.
 Specifically, the environment in RL is set as the threat model, and the agent in RL plays the role of frame selecting.
 By continuously querying the threat models and receiving the attacking feedback, the agent gradually adjusts its frame selection strategy and adversarial perturbations become smaller and smaller.
 A series of experiments demonstrate that our method can significantly reduce the adversarial perturbations with efficient query times.

+### Over-the-Air Adversarial Flickering Attacks against Video Recognition Networks

+Deep neural networks for video classification, just like image classification networks, may be subjected to adversarial manipulation.
+The main difference between image classifiers and video classifiers is that the latter usually use temporal information contained within the video.
+In this work we present a manipulation scheme for fooling video classifiers by introducing a flickering temporal perturbation that in some cases may be unnoticeable by human observers and is implementable in the real world.
+After demonstrating the manipulation of action classification of single videos, we generalize the procedure to make universal adversarial perturbation, achieving high fooling ratio.
+In addition, we generalize the universal perturbation and produce a temporal-invariant perturbation, which can be applied to the video without synchronizing the perturbation to the input.
+The attack was implemented on several target models and the transferability of the attack was demonstrated.
+These properties allow us to bridge the gap between simulated environment and real-world application, as will be demonstrated in this paper for the first time for an over-the-air flickering attack.

 # 2019